LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

 Be careful!

-There is some weirdness in csharp because it adds special syntax for expressions whuch does not appear in regular programs, but it also wants to allow syntax of regular programs.
+There is some weirdness in csharp because it adds special syntax for expressions which does not appear in regular programs, but it also wants to allow syntax of regular programs.
 Some conflict can occur when trying to display an expression, sometimes leading to csharp giving a strange error for apparently no reason.
 In that case,